civican/legisinfo/43-1/bills/C-14/bill_text.md

 ### Section 60.3

-  **(1)** If, in the Minister's opinion, it is necessary to promote the stability or maintain the efficiency of the financial system in Canada, the Minister may, **during the period beginning on the day on which this subsection comes into force and ending on September 30, 2020**, with the Governor in Council's authorization, procure the incorporation of a corporation, all of the shares of which are held by the Minister on behalf of Her Majesty in right of Canada.
+  **(1)** If, in the Minister's opinion, it is necessary to promote the stability or maintain the efficiency of the financial system in Canada, the Minister may, during the period beginning on the day on which this subsection comes into force and ending on September 30, 2020, with the Governor in Council's authorization, procure the incorporation of a corporation, all of the shares of which are held by the Minister on behalf of Her Majesty in right of Canada.

 ### Section 10